 And you use like drum & bass as a melting pot.

 Krooked: Exactly!
 Drum & bass is the melting pot.
 Ideas approach us and we put them together in that pot.
 The weirdest kind of combinations can come out!
 For example, the collaboration with Mefjus starts as a rollery, deep tune and goes into this trippy hiphop kind of thing.
-It’s maybe offputting at first listen because it’s something that hasn’t existed before, but then you listen to it again and you’re like “Yeah I get it”, you know?
+It’s maybe offputting at first listen because it’s something that hasn’t existed before, but when you listen to it again you start to get it.

 “We don’t listen to drum & bass at home anymore.”